 - 500 ml vegetable stock - vegan chicken stock works well too

-- 2 tbsp plain vegan yoghurt – plain coconut yoghurt is best
+- 2 tablespoon plain vegan yoghurt – plain coconut yoghurt is best

 - 65 ml water

 - Pop the oil in a saute pan over medium heat.
 Fry the chopped onion gently for 15 minutes.
-Keep them moving in order to prevent burning.1 tbsp oil, 1 white onion
+Keep them moving in order to prevent burning.1 tablespoon oil, 1 white onion

 - Remove everything from the pan and pour into a blender with ¼ of a cup of water.
 Blend until smooth.
 Optionally add one or two of the chillies to the blender, or omit them completely depending on your taste.65 ml water, 2 green chillies

 - Take the saute pan again and add a splash of oil, and fry all of the spices (garam masala, cumin, turmeric, star anise, and cardamom) until fragrant.
 Now put the blended mix back into the pan with the powdered spices.
-Stir well and cook for another minute.1 tbsp oil, 1 tsp garam masala, 1 tsp cumin, ½ tsp turmeric, 2 star anise, 4 cardamom pods
+Stir well and cook for another minute.1 tablespoon oil, 1 teaspoon garam masala, 1 teaspoon cumin, ½ teaspoon turmeric, 2 star anise, 4 cardamom pods

 - Pour in the stock and pop the bay leaves in too.2 bay leaves, 500 ml vegetable stock